Sushobh/androidblog/src/markdown-pages/post7.md

 **Step 1**

-Let's assume you are doing some heavy operation in your thread
+Let's assume you are doing some heavy operation in your thread, and` you need to send some data from background thread to you.

 <br>